-With time, the system was updated and reached a point where it was adopted by the entire world.
-To understand how the system works, we ought to re-visit history and discover where and how it all began.
+With time, the system was updated and reached a point where the entire world adopted it.
+Steering the world from hundreds of ways of measurement towards a standard and global metric system and international system of units is an exceptional feat by all means.
+To understand how this system was established, we ought to re-visit history and discover where and how it all began.

-However, when the empire disintegrated into separate nations, the standards diverged as well.
+However, when the empire disintegrated into separate nations, the standards also diverged.
 The Magna Carta in England stated that there should be standard measures for corn, ale, and wine throughout the kingdom.
-Similarly, there should be a standard width of russet, dyed cloth, and haberject, etc.
+Similarly, there should be a standard width of russet, dyed cloth, haberject, etc.

-The metric system history timeline also highlights that during the early medieval era, Europe used Roman numerals to represent numbers.
+The timeline highlights that Europe used Roman numerals to represent numbers during the early medieval era.
 However, the Arabs used the Hindu numeral system.
-Then, Fibonacci published his book Liber Abaci in 1202 introducing the concept of positional notation in Europe.
+Then, Fibonacci published his book Liber Abaci in 1202, introducing the concept of positional notation in Europe.

 Body Measures and Artefacts

 Since the time of Emperor Charlemagne, the standard of length was the measure of the body that ran from fingertip to fingertip of the outstretched arms of a large man.
-At the time, an iron bar, which was considered to be the most durable substance in the Middle Ages was used to make an artifact to represent the standard.
+At the time, an iron bar, which was considered the most durable substance in the Middle Ages, was used to make an artifact to represent the standard.

 Clocks and Pendulums

-Dutch Scientist Christiaan Huygens in 1656 invented and introduced the pendulum clock featuring a pendulum that marked the seconds.
-This proposed the idea that its length should be used as a standard unit.
-But soon, it was realized that the length of the pendulum varied in different locations.
+Dutch Scientist Christiaan Huygens, in 1656 invented and introduced the pendulum clock featuring a pendulum that marked the seconds.
+This proposed that its length should be used as a standard unit.
+But soon, it was realized that the pendulum’s length varied in different locations.

-In 1670, Gabriel Mouton, a French astronomer, and abbot published the book “Observations of the apparent diameters of the Sun and Moon”.
+Moreover, In 1670, Gabriel Mouton, a French astronomer and abbot published the book “Observations of the apparent diameters of the Sun and Moon.”
 He suggested that the scientists use a decimal system of measurement of length for international communication.
 The system would be based on the dimensions of the earth.

 Late 18th Century

-By the 18th century, it was evident that the metric system order needed to be finalized and implemented especially between nations who traded scientific ideas.
+By the 18th century, it was evident that the metric system order needed to be finalized and implemented, especially between nations who traded scientific ideas.
+The commencement of the French revolution paved the way for technological advancements for a standard metric system.
 For instance, Spain had aligned their units of measurement with the royal units of France, while Peter the Great aligned the units of measure with those of England.

 The proposal called for developing and establishing a uniform measure of length but was turned down in the British Parliament and United States Congress.
-For nearly 200 years, the main countries involved in the development of the metric system failed to come up with the appropriate standards.
+For nearly 200 years, the main countries involved in developing the metric system failed to come up with the appropriate standards.